-The Women's Institute was one hundred years old in 2015 and its members wanted to celebrate its centenary in style.
-They decided to produce and show a range of knitwear garments to show off their famous talents in a contemporary context.
+The Women's Institute was 100 years old in 2015 and its members wanted to celebrate its centenary in style.
+They decided to produce a range of knitwear garments to show off their famous talents in a contemporary context.
 All they needed was some help from the experts.

 The young designers and experienced knitters collaborated to create a diverse knitwear collection.
 This range included sophisticated sportswear and an androgynous trouser suit and jumper.
 All outfits were designed to blend the history and values of the Women's Institute with contemporary fashion.

 The range of outfits was showcased to more than 5,000 members of the WI at their Centenary Annual Meeting, held in the Albert Hall.
 The garments were also displayed at the Knitting and Stitching Show 2015 at London's Olympia followed by a stint in the Loop conference in Glasgow.